jerkeyray/pika-interpreter/pika/notes.md

 - leaving at page 109 continue implementing null type
 - leaving at page 125 continue implementing conditionals
 - leaving at page 148 continue implementing garbage collection

+- add more builtin functions rn i have only implemented len